great-expectations/great_expectations/docs/guides/how_to_guides/configuring_metadata_stores/how_to_configure_a_validation_result_store_to_postgresql.rst

             password: '<your_password>'
             database: '<your_database_name>'

-    It is also possible to specify `schema` as an additional keyword argument if you would like to use a schema as the backend, but this is entirely optional.
+    It is also possible to specify `schema` as an additional keyword argument if you would like to use a specific schema as the backend, but this is entirely optional.

     .. code-block:: yaml